namigabbasov/namigabbasov.github.io/content/_index.md

           - Applying survival-based machine learning approaches to forecast civil war recurrence.
           - Using models like BERT and T5 to predict the success of peace agreements based on their textual content.
           - As part of my book project, I develop custom Transformer-based language models—including fine-tuned versions of BERT and RoBERTa—to analyze homophobic political and media discourse in authoritarian regimes.
-        Methodologically, I combine traditional statistical methods with classical NLP, machine learning, and advanced Transformer-based AI approaches.
-My contributions have been recognized with the Open Science Foundation Award.

-        My research has been published in Political Research Quarterly, Foreign Policy Analysis, Problems of Post-Communism, Nations and Nationalism, Asia-Europe Journal, Caucasus Survey, and Middle East Policy.

     design:
       columns: '1'